Developing innovative products is necessary for businesses willing to phase out competitors and dominate the market.

 What rates are at software companies in the USA?

-If you want to hire a software engineer in NYC or any other US-based developer, you need to factor in their company’s size.
+If you are ready to cover a software engineer hourly rate NYC, you need to factor in the company’s size.

 About $80-135 for a developer’s work per hour is more common among employees of a small company.
 They typically consist of 10-100 team members.
 A mid-sized company housing up to 1000 employees can offer their specialists $100-$220 hiring rates.
 Such companies have an extensive tech stack and a vast pool of talented developers for immediate project needs.

 The premium price tag applies to the largest players on the market that work with high-profile projects of reasonably large companies or governments.
-Reputed companies with an extensive case history of successful projects position themselves in the category as well.
-In this case, an hourly rate for a software developer will range from $300 to $800.
-Much will depend on the tech stack’s complexity and required skill level of a specialist, too.
+Reputed companies with an extensive case history of successful projects also position themselves in the category.
+In this case, the hourly rate for software engineer will range from $300 to $800.
+Much will depend on the tech stack’s complexity and the required skill level of a specialist, too.

 Every project is unique, but we can calculate how much a development team will cost on average.